icambron/twix.js/README.markdown

 ##Contributing##

  * Submit pull requests to the `develop` branch.
 I merge develop to master when we cut a release.
- * Don't include your changes to the `.js` files; they're much harder to merge.
+ * Don't include your changes to the generated `.js` files in the patch; they're much harder to merge.
 I'll generate them when I cut the release.

 ##Changelog##